 Licenses and distributed deployments

 This topic does not pertain to standalone Splunk Enterprise deployments, which consist of a single Splunk Enterprise instance plus forwarders.
 For a standalone deployment, simply install the appropriate license directly on the instance.
+See Install a license.

 This table provides a summary of the license needs for the various Splunk Enterprise component types.